Skodsborg Spa Hotel: History

+In 1910 it hosted the eighth International Socialist Congress, attended by the revolutionary socialist Rosa Luxemburg.

-The Adventist Church sold Skodsborg Sanatorium to the Augustinus Foundation in 1992.
+The Adventist Church sold Skodsborg Sanitarium to the Augustinus Foundation in 1992.
 The complex has been restored and expanded by Henning Larsen Architects.

 Architecture

 Countess Danner's Mansion is a 13 bay long detached, two-storey wing located to the south of the main building.
 The building has a half hipped roof with blue tiles.
 The building, as it appears today, is from 1952, when the original building from 1800 was expanded by Peter Kornerup.
 It was listed in 1950.

 Villa Rex is from 1858 and was designed by Johan Henrik Nebelong.
 The tower is from 1880.
 The building was listed in 1994.

 Facilities

 The Lobby is a combined lounge, restaurant and cocktail bar.
 The restaurant serves New Nordic cuisine.
 The head chef is Philip Scheel Grønkjær.

 The modern extension contains a large pool area, gym, yoga hall and test rooms.

 Garden

 In the park to the south of Countess Danner's Mansion is a grotto which was built by Frederick VII in 1853.
-It is made of reavertine, flint and iron slags.
+It is made of travertine, flint and iron slag.
 Its interior features imitated stalactites and the floor is decorated with pale and dark beach stones set in a star-shaped pattern.
 A winding, partly internal staircase on the rear side of the mound leads to the top for good views of Skodsborg and the Øresund.